CARTAvis/carta-python/README.md

 This is a prototype of a scripting interface which uses a generic HTTP interface in the CARTA backend as a proxy to call actions on the CARTA frontend.

 This package is not yet published on PyPi, but can be installed from the local repository directory with `pip`.
 Requires Python 3.10 or later.
+Ensure that you're using the corresponding `pip`, either using a `virtualenv` or the appropriate system executable, which may be called `pip3`.
 Required dependencies should be installed automatically:

     pip install .

-To create a new frontend session which is controlled by the wrapper instead of connecting to an existing frontend session, you also need to install the optional browser dependencies:
+To create a new frontend session which is controlled by the wrapper instead of connecting to an existing frontend session, you also need to install the `selenium` Python library:

+    pip install selenium

+If you prefer installing the optional browser dependencies via package extras, the equivalent command is:

     pip install ".[browser]"